yan-elena/ai4industry-hackathon/ai4industry-jacamo-template/README.md

 6. The `ai4industry_jacamo.jcm` which is the file to be used and configured to launch the multi-agent system (It is used by gradle for the execution).
 Each time you create a new agent, you need to add it in this file as well as definition of initial beliefs.

-7. A simple script `init-simu` to reset the different simulated workshops (the argument of this script is the number of your group)
+7. A simple script `reset-simu` to reset the different simulated workshops (the argument of this script is the number of your group)

 8. The linked-data program `get.n3` that crawl the knowledge graph